bitspittle/racketeer/limp/README.md

 make some of your methods a bit more flexible.

-For example, if you have a method that takes in a list, but it gets passed a single item, you can create a converter that converts it into a singleton list for you on the fly.
+For example, if you have a method that takes in a list, but it gets passed a single item, you can create a converter that converts non-list items into a singleton list for you on the fly.

 It can also be a good way to handle default values, by adding a converter for your method that converts a placeholder value into a default value for you.